Delta Independent Science Board Members

 Dr. Jayantha Obeysekera has extensive national and international experience in the planning and management of water resources systems, with particular emphasis on modeling and implications of climate change.
 Before joining the Florida International University, Dr. Obeysekera managed a large group of hydrologic and environmental modelers, directed the modeling associated with the Comprehensive Everglades Restoration Program and climate change projections, and helped establish the Interagency Modeling Center at the South Florida Water Management District.
 He has served as a member of several committees of the National Academy, including those associated with the Sustainable Water & Environmental Management in California Bay-Delta, California Bay Delta Conservation Plan, Edwards Aquifer in Texas, and the Klamath River in Oregon.
 He was a member of the federal advisory committee that directed the development of the 2014 National Climate Assessment and co-authored several sea-level rise projections reports published by the National Oceanic and Atmospheric Administration.
 He was also a member of the Coastal Assessment Regional Scenario Working Group associated with the Department of Defense in the United States.
 Currently, he serves as a director of the Sea Level Solutions Center at Florida International University.

-He holds a bachelor’s degree in Civil Engineering from the University of Sri Lanka, M. Eng. from the University of Roorkee, India, and a Ph.D. in Civil Engineering from Colorado State University.
+He holds a bachelor’s degree in civil engineering from the University of Sri Lanka, M. Eng. from the University of Roorkee, India, and a Ph.D. in Civil Engineering from Colorado State University.
 He has co-authored over 70 research articles in numerous peer-reviewed journals.
 He is a recipient of the 2015 Norman Medal of the American Society of Civil Engineers for a technical paper that makes a definitive contribution to engineering.
+His term on the Delta ISB is from June 1, 2022, to May 31, 2027.
+See Dr. Obeysekera’ CV for more details.

 Kenneth Rose